-Writing about that magical, ambiguous zone between observer and observed, Lou Kauffman examines various systems of logic and mathematics.
-As the epigraph above indicates, Kauffman highlights paradox as he underscores the hidden action of the imaginary in bringing forth the "real" world of everyday distinctions.
-This chapter follows in the paradoxical spirit of Winnicott and Kauffman by investigating the play between imaginary/real, observer/observed as detectable within fractal geometry.
-I argue for the importance of fractal dynamics to model entangled relations between observer and observed, where each fully interpenetrates the other.
-By understanding the broad foundation of fractal geometry as it involves infinite recursion on the imaginary plane, we can enhance our understanding of reality as finitely perceived in nature.
-Conversely, by comprehending how fractals manifest ubiquitously at the joints in nature, we can expand our understanding of the infinitely extending, self-referential nature of mind.
-Of special interest here is the "deep relativity" that exists between observer and observed at all scales of observation, such that the closer we look, the more we can see.
-I introduce self-similarity as a newly discovered symmetry in nature that represents the sign of identity.
-Explored semiotically, self-similarity can be seen as a distinction that leads to no distinction.
-I relate this paradoxical equivalence of change and nochange to the operation of cancellation within Spencer-Brown's arithmetic of first distinctions, as well as to Varela's reentry dynamics characteristic of autonomous systems.
-My main thesis is that fractal boundaries-whether between inside/outside, self/other, subjective/objective levels or conscious/unconscious underpinnings of experience-represent an imaginary/real foundation for the entangled co-creation of world and psyche.
+Anyone reading the epigraph above is probably familiar with Louis Kauffman's Virtual Logic column, which periodically graces the pages of this journal.
+Writing about that magical, twilight zone between observer and observed, Kauffman examines various systems of logic and mathematics.
+In the process, he highlights paradox, while underscoring the hidden action of the imaginary necessary to bring forth the "real" world of everyday distinctions.
+By investigating the interplay between imaginary/real, observer/observed that is detectable within fractal geometry, this essay follows in the same spirit.

+I argue for the importance of fractal dynamics to model entangled relations between observer and observed.
+To recognize the broad foundation of fractal geometry within infinite recursion on the imaginary plane can enhance our understanding of reality as finitely perceived in nature.
+Conversely, to comprehend how fractals manifest ubiquitously at the joints in nature, in turn, self-referentially expands our understanding of mind, especially the deep relativity that exists between observer and observed at all scales of observation.
+I introduce self-similarity as a new symmetry in nature that represents the sign of identity.
+Explored semiotically, selfsimilarity can be seen as a distinction that leads to no distinction.
+I relate this paradoxical equivalence of change and no-change to the operation of cancellation within Spencer-Brown's arithmetic of first distinctions, as well as to Varela's reentry dynamics characteristic of autonomous systems.
+My thesis is that fractal separatrices between inside/outside, self/other, subjective/objective levels, as well as conscious/ unconscious underpinnings of experience, represent an imaginary/real foundation for the entangled co-creation of world and psyche.